-In addition to other event programming, the University Honors Program sponsors Meals with Honors, a lecture series for honors students, faculty, staff and the community. that regularly invites fascinating speakers.
-Enjoy breakfast, lunch or dinner in the company of the honors community while expanding your education on a wide range of topics.
+In addition to other event programming, the University Honors Program sponsors Meals with Honors, a seminar series for Honors students, faculty, staff and the community that regularly invites fascinating speakers.
+Enjoy breakfast, lunch or dinner in the company of the Honors community while expanding your education on a wide range of topics.
 Make sure to RSVP (use the link below for Meals events)!

 Marine Biology and Mayan Studies in Belize